Periodontitis as a manifestation of systemic disease

 Periodontitis as a manifestation of systemic diseases is one of the seven categories of periodontitis as defined by the American Academy of Periodontology 1999 classification system and is one of the three classifications of periodontal diseases and conditions within the 2017 classification.
 At least 16 systemic diseases have been linked to periodontitis.
 These systemic diseases are associated with periodontal disease because they generally contribute to either a decreased host resistance to infections or dysfunction in the connective tissue of the gums, increasing patient susceptibility to inflammation-induced destruction.

-These secondary periodontal inflammations should not be confused by other conditions in which an epidemiological association with periodontitis was revealed, but no causative connection was proved yet.
+These secondary periodontal inflammations should not be confused with other conditions in which an epidemiological association with periodontitis was revealed, but no causative connection was proved yet.
 Such conditions are coronary heart diseases, cerebrovascular diseases and erectile dysfunction.